Moshe Katz, The Beginning, Part Two

 My first group was in the synagogue.
 Eventually as the group grew the synagogue changed its policy and I was out.
 I needed to find another location.
 I had none.
 I was on my own.
 I lived in an apartment building.
 I noticed that our mandatory bomb shelter was in terrible shape.
 Since 1967 the law is that all buildings must have bomb shelters sufficient to accommodate all those who live in the building.
 Today the law includes a safe room (not against verbal insults like in America, but to protect us from chemical warfare).
 This is the world in which we live.
 We understand violence.

-I approached the residents with a proposal; In exchange for letting me use the bomb shelter as a dojo I would fix it up, clean in up, and pay for the upkeep.
+I approached my fellow residents with a proposal; In exchange for letting me use the bomb shelter as a dojo I would fix it up, clean it up, and pay for the upkeep.
 It would be a win-win situation.
-Fortunately they agreed.
+Fortunately, they agreed.
 My students and I got to work, cleaning, panting, plumbing work and soon we were ready.
 We had our own dojo; the bomb shelter dojo.

 Gradually I became well known in the community and I was invited to teach regular classes in three schools.
 This continued for several years until the mayor of the town decided that he did not want any private dojos competing with the state sponsored community center, which had its' own karate teacher.
 Once again I was on my own, outside the "system".